felipealfonsog/felipealfonsog/README.md

 <summary>📰 Read On Further 💼</summary>
   <br>

-- 📚 Currently, I'm a student of a Master's program in Big Data and Bi, diving into the fascinating world of data analysis and its applications in different areas.
-It's an exciting journey to explore the intersection of data & engineering! 📊⚙️
+- 📚 Currently, I’m pursuing forthcoming postgraduate studies, exploring the fascinating world of knowledge and its applications across diverse fields.
+It’s an exciting journey to deepen expertise and contribute to the intersection of technology, innovation & strategy! ⚙️✨
 - 💼 Always sharing updates on [LinkedIn](https://linkedin.com/in/felipealfonsog).
 You can also contact me, as always, by email at [felipe.alfonso.glz@gmail.com](mailto:felipe.alfonso.glz@gmail.com) ⚡! 😊
   <br>
 </details>